01 March 2019: the flight to Havana

 Footnotes:

-1. This is discussed by Chief Justice Earl Warren and Hoffa’s legal team, because it implied Big Daddy was a “paid witness,” not just a witness motivated by saving his skin, but one who would ease their conscious by having their family cared for in exchange for testifying.
+1. This is discussed by Chief Justice Earl Warren and Hoffa’s legal team, because it implied Big Daddy was a “paid witness,” not just a witness motivated by getting out of jail, but one who would ease their conscious by having their family cared for in exchange for testifying.
 Warren wrote:

 For his services, he was well paid by the Government, both through devious and secret support payments to his wife and, it may be inferred, by executed promises not to pursue the indictments under which he was charged at the time he became an informer.